Nada Yoga – outer and inner

-Australia's original inhabitants, who supposedly have the oldest continuous culture on earth, tell how the ancestors made the world come into being through song.
+Australia’s original inhabitants, the Aborigines, who supposedly have the oldest continuous culture on Earth, tell how the ancestors made the world come into being through song.

 The Nada Yogis claim that the five elements, the five physical senses, the five subtle senses, the fourfold mind and the three gunas have developed from an eternal sound.
 That means that the material, the mental, the psychic and the intellectual universe have all originated from Nada-Brahma, the sound universe.
 It is the way the Nada Yogi experiences his/her reality.
 It manifests itself in the form of vibrations, of which the highest either does not vibrate at all or vibrates at such a high frequency that it lies outside the reach of human senses.